-EASA PART-SPO will be applied in the UK on 21st April 2017.
-Ravenair has already made its Declaration to the UK CAA.
-The Declaration has been returned by the CAA under Reference NCD-201.
-Ravenair have also made a High Risk Application which has been reviewed by the UK CAA.
+EASA PART-SPO was applied in the UK on 21st April 2017.
+Ravenair made its Declaration to the UK CAA in January 2017.
+The Declaration was returned by the CAA under Reference NCD-201.
+Ravenair have also made a High Risk Application (HRA) which was reviewed by the UK CAA.
 For more information on PART-SPO please see the web links at the bottom of this page.
+We hold additional References for additional aircraft added to the fleet under references NSD-957 and NSD-1069.

 The work horses of the aerial survey fleet are eleven P68B/Observer aircraft and three Piper Aztec aircraft.
 All eleven P68 and three Aztec aircraft are modified with camera ports to allow cameras, sensors and monitoring equipment to be fitted.
 The P68 aircraft also have various bubble window arrangements for visual observer missions.
 One P68 is an Observer variant which has a fully glazed nose section which gives an excellent viewing experience.